awinml/jigsaw-toxic-comment-clf/README.md

 #### **BERT-Multilingual-base:**

 - The BERT-Multilingual-base was fine tuned on the data.
 A **hidden layer of 1024 neurons** was added to the model.
-An **embedding layer of size 64** was used.
 Training the model with an **Adam optimizer with learning rate of 0.001, weight decay of 1e-6** for **10 epochs** yielded an **Accuracy of 93.92% and an ROC-AUC Score of 89.55%.**

 #### **XLM RoBERTa:**